 The Upper Sand and Gravel Aquifer includes saturated sand and gravel deposits in the upper surficial deposits.
-Typically, these aquifers directly overlie or are close to the bedrock surface.
+These aquifers typically occur above an elevation of 580 metres AMSL.
 Saturated sand and gravel deposits are not continuous but are expected over approximately 80% of the County.